The financial impact of 2025 IRS tax changes

 Changes in 2025 at a glance

-For the 2025 tax year, the standard deduction increases to:
+On the heels of the passing of the One Big Beautiful Bill Act for the 2025 tax year, the standard deduction increases to:

-- $15,000 for single filers (an increase of $400)
+- $15,750 for single filers

-- $22,500 for head of household filers (an increase of $600)
+- $23,625 for head of household

-- $30,000 for married couples filing jointly (an increase of $800)
+- $31,500 for married couples filing jointly

 The IRS also increased a number of exclusions and specialty circumstances, which could create a notable tax opportunity for those who fall into certain categories.

-- The annual exclusion for gifts increases to $19,000 for individuals and $38,000 for married couples.
+- The annual exclusion for gifts increased to $19,000 for individuals and $38,000 for married couples in 2025.
+This was not changed by the One Big Beautiful Bill Act.

-“Clients should begin thinking about what they may want to accomplish financially,” said Campbell.
+“Clients should begin thinking about what they may want to accomplish financially,” says Brill.
 “On the estate side, the annual gifting exclusion increase to $19,000 in 2025 provides additional gifting opportunities for smaller gifts that can be made for life’s needs today.
 Anything from the purchase of a car for a child, expenses to pay for college or graduate school, or opening an investment account for a child.”
 That can be an important step for the road ahead and has the potential to help build a better financial future.

-The increase in the lifetime gift and estate tax exemption of $380,000 is notable, Campbell says.
-“That $13.99 million lifetime gift tax exemption, up $380,000 from 2024, will become a significant part of the narrative for high-net worth clients,” said Campbell.
-“We expect to engage in more conversations around generational legacy planning, which often involves the transition of businesses, movement of other assets such as real estate and liquid investments to hedge the impact of future tax legislation – which remains uncertain beyond 2025.
+The increase in the lifetime gift and estate tax exemption is notable, says Brill.
+“The $15 million lifetime gift tax exemption becomes a significant part of the narrative for high-net worth clients,” said Brill.
+“Our advisors were already engaged in more conversations around generational legacy planning in 2025, and we expect this trend to continue.”

 The rise of Generation X

-While headlines tend to focus on Baby Boomers and Millennials, recent data by KPMG International notes that Generation X, with an average net worth of $1.88 million, has more than double the average of their younger generation who have an average net worth of $757,000.
+While headlines tend to focus on Baby Boomers and Millennials, early 2025 data by KPMG International notes that Generation X, with an average net worth of $1.88 million, has more than double the average of their younger generation who have an average net worth of $757,000.
 Generation X isn’t too far behind their elder Baby Boomers who lead with an average net worth of $2.31 million.

-“Generation X has begun to evolve into a role many Baby Boomers have had over the past decades as the sandwich generation,” notes Campbell.
+“Generation X has begun to evolve into a role many Baby Boomers have had over the past decades as the sandwich generation,” notes Brill.
 “They are finding themselves taking care of their parents and children all while at or approaching their largest income earning years.
-In turn, they have also begun to inherit in greater frequency from inheritance and gifts.
+In turn, they have also begun to benefit in greater frequency from inheritance and gifts.
 Generation X’s thumbprint for both wealth creation and receipt will create new rules of engagement from which the Millennials and future generations will build from.”

-Speaking of Generation X and building wealth, there are additional provisions for contributing to retirement accounts that allow for catch-up contributions in 2025 starting at both age 50 where savers can set aside an additional $7,500 in a 401(k), 403(b) and governmental 457(b) plans and for those age 60-63 where that catch up amount goes up to $11,500.
+Speaking of Generation X and building wealth, there are additional provisions for contributing to retirement accounts that allow for catch-up contributions in 2025 starting at both age 50 where savers can set aside an additional $7,500 in a 401(k), 403(b) and governmental 457(b) plans and for those age 60-63 where that catch up amount increased to $11,500.

 Planning makes perfect